IAMGOLD Corporation (IAG) Reveals an Earnings Mystery

 IAG’s Market Performance

-IAG stocks went down by -6.46% for the week, with a monthly jump of 2.36% and a quarterly performance of -14.85%, while its annual performance rate touched 27.73%.
-The volatility ratio for the week stands at 3.86% while the volatility levels for the past 30 days are set at 4.23% for IAMGOLD Corporation.
-The simple moving average for the period of the last 20 days is -2.88% for IAG stocks with a simple moving average of -19.41% for the last 200 days.
+IAG stocks went up by 3.58% for the week, with a monthly jump of 6.71% and a quarterly performance of -13.35%, while its annual performance rate touched 26.19%.
+The volatility ratio for the week stands at 4.37% while the volatility levels for the past 30 days are set at 3.88% for IAMGOLD Corporation.
+The simple moving average for the period of the last 20 days is 1.31% for IAG stocks with a simple moving average of -15.50% for the last 200 days.

 Analysts’ Opinion of IAG